Work in Progress - Manhattan Offices

 May 20, 2014

-We are grateful for having received the Architecture + Workspace award and celebrating with the great guests at Architizer's gala last week in New York.
+We are grateful for having received the Architecture + Workspace Jury Award and celebrating with the great guests at Architizer's gala last week in New York.

 Jeffrey and Liam will discuss ways architects engage the design of pipes, atmospheres, and environments on the architectural spectrum from buildings to digital environments.
 The event takes place Wednesday May 6 at 6p